dynomite567/elastiflow-grafana/README.md

 # Elastiflow Grafana (KVLAG) Stack

 A log stack to visulaize NetFlows that are processed and collected by Elastiflow in Grafana.
-Uses Kafka as a data ingester and VictoriaLogs as a log storage backend.
+Uses Kafka as a data ingester, Grafana Alloy as a scraper, and VictoriaLogs as a log storage backend.

 ## Prerequisites